faraazahmad/blog/content/post/find-your-niche/index.md

 I was there when the HTML5 and CSS3 launch was the big thing.

 I remember vividly that I had once stayed home from school because of a fever.
-When I felt slightly better, I hopped onto https://w3schools.com to do a JavaScript quiz.
+When I felt slightly better, I'd hopped onto https://w3schools.com to do a JavaScript quiz.

 ![HTML5UP](html5up.png)

-I was obssessed with different website templates, all of their unique designs with CSS and their interativity using jQuery.
+I was obssessed with different website templates, all of their unique designs with CSS and their interactivity using jQuery.
 I used to download templates from [HTML5Up](https://html5up.net) and mess around with them all day, it was the best thing ever.